Natti94/Tibia_Optimizer/README.md

 - Publish directory: `dist`
 - Ensure `public/_redirects` is included (Vite copies it to `dist/`)
-- Optional: configure a Netlify Function for asset indirection (see `netlify/getAssets.js`)
+- Optional: configure a Netlify Function for asset indirection (see `netlify/functions/getAssets.js`)

 ## Troubleshooting

-- Missing images or video: verify your `.env` values point to valid Cloudinary URLs
+- Missing images or video: verify your `.env` values (Cloudinary URLs)
 - SPA 404 on refresh: ensure `_redirects` is present in the built `dist/`
 - Dev server port in use: change Vite port in `vite.config.js` or stop the other process
 - Windows path casing: keep import paths consistent (e.g., `components/optimizer/...`) to avoid casing-only conflicts

 ## About

 Tribute project to Tibia, made by a fan for the community.
-Planned integration with the tibia.dev API for live game data.
+Integrates TibiaData v4 for highscores data.

 ## License